 These cut out sugar cookies are soft, hold their shape, are made in one bowl, and will be ready in 30 minutes – no chilling required!
 Try my chocolate sugar cookie cutouts or maple sugar cookies next.

 I love sugar cookies.
-And I love the flavor of royal icing (well – I love the flavor of my royal icing, which is why I’m sharing it with you).
+And I love the flavor of royal icing (well – I love the flavor of my royal icing, which is why I'm sharing it with you in this post).
 And I love piling sprinkles on my cookies and sharing them with others.

 But I do not love having to chill my sugar cookie dough and wait, especially during the frantic holiday season.
 I need my cookies now, man!